-- "Exchange and Exchange Edge Server Requirements" on page 27 - "Mail Routing Requirements" on page 28
+- "Mail Routing Requirements" on page 28 - "Exchange and Exchange Edge Server Requirements" on page 27 - "Office 365 Health Requirements" on page 28

 Exchange and Exchange Edge Server Requirements

 This section lists the requirements that your Exchange and Exchange Edge servers must meet so that VDX Monitoring can monitor the workload.
 These requirements are applicable to on-premises installations.